 >> Spring brand season: photography style

-The basic idea of Seasonal Brand Theory is that every brand identifies with a particular season and that season has unique characteristics.
+Seasonal brand theory is a framework for brand personality creation.
+The basic idea is: once you determine how you want your brand to be experienced, you will identify with a particular season, and that season has a set of unique characteristics and traits that enhance your desired brand experience.
 From the words on a website to the photography styling to the color palette, each season has a set of guidelines that embody and evoke emotions based on color psychology and seasonal theory.

-Now, with that being said, there aren’t hard and fast rules for each season.
-Think of them more as erasable boundary lines to help you stay on track.
+Now, to reiterate what was said above: these aren’t hard and fast rules.
+But rather, erasable boundary lines to help you stay on track.

 High level, what is the spring brand season?

-Keywords that describe the spring brand: Fun, energetic, playful, approachable, inspirational, friendly, caring, creative, simple, transparent, youthful
+You may most align with the spring brand if your desired brand experience is: Fun, energetic, playful, approachable, inspirational, friendly, caring, creative, simple, transparent, youthful

 Spring brand season: voice and communication style